Dani723/ember-validation/README.md

 ### The ObjectValidator

-The ObjectValidator is the heart of Ember Validation and can easily be created with Ember.Validation.map();
+The ObjectValidator is the heart of Ember Validation and can be created with Ember.Validation.map();

 ```js
 var validator = Ember.Validation.map(function() {